 I have friends who tell me that this time next year I wont recognise my child from the young boy who has left primary school this week.
 I can’t bear the thought of him shooting up almost as tall as I am now, sprouting hair on his top lip, spots across his forehead and a deep voice that I no longer recognise.
 And it’s not just the physical changes either, they tell me that the mood swings and attitude come hand in hand with high school.
 They scare me with tales of how the initial tiredness and over-excitement leads to all kinds of arguments, that the stress of homework can launch a full scale world war across the kitchen, that new friendships and influences can trigger attitude problems to rival Kevin the Teenager.
 And those same friends tell me, “At least you still have your three babies”, and I agree, thank God for them or I may actually have a full on breakdown, but still….Lewis is my baby too.
 Always.

 And so I know that come thursday when we go to watch the Leavers Assembly, I shall undoubtedly be a wreck.
-I shall watch my boy stand arm to arm with his friends, sing their hearts out and know that never again will we have this moment.
+I shall watch my boy stand arm in arm with his friends, sing their hearts out and know that never again will we have this moment.
 And on Friday when he comes home from primary school for the very last time I imagine that he will have tears of his own.
 As confident, excited and grown up that Lewis may think he is, leaving behind everything you have ever known for the last seven years is a big deal.
 And I’m sure that I will be waiting at the gate to give him a big hug, tears and snot streaming down my face, feeling that my heart is breaking for the hundredth time as he cries in my arms.